Baked Onion Rings

 - Place each coated ring on the baking sheet.
 Repeat with the remaining rings.

-- Bake for an additional 10 minutes.
+- Bake for an additional 7-10 minutes, or until golden brown and crispy.

 - Remove from the oven and serve immediately.
 Enjoy.